An official website of the United States government

 1. July 1996–February 2000, Systems Engineer, Test and Evaluation Engineer, 311th Human Systems Wing, Brooks Air Force Base, Texas

-2. February 2000–January 2003, Chief of Maintenance Engineering, 347th Civil Engineer Squadron, Moody AFB, Georgia (June2001–September 2001, Chief of Maintenance Engineering, 363rd Expeditionary Civil Engineer Squadron, Prince Sultan Air Base, Kingdom of Saudi Arabia)
+2. February 2000–January 2003, Chief of Maintenance Engineering, 347th Civil Engineer Squadron, Moody AFB, Georgia (deployed June–September 2001, Chief of Maintenance Engineering, 363rd Expeditionary Civil Engineer Squadron, Prince Sultan Air Base, Kingdom of Saudi Arabia)

 3. January 2003–June 2006, Deputy Chief, Director’s Action Group, Assistant Executive Officer, Housing Program Manager, Pavement Engineer, Civil Engineer Directorate, Headquarters Air Combat Command, Langley AFB, Va.
-(February 2004–June 2004, Civil Engineer Staff Officer, Combined Air Operations Center, Al Udeid Air Base, Qatar; September 2005-January 2006, Construction Engineer Staff Officer, Office of Security Cooperation, Kabul, Afghanistan)
+(Deployed February–June 2004, Civil Engineer Staff Officer, Combined Air Operations Center, Al Udeid AB, Qatar; September 2005–January 2006, Construction Engineer Staff Officer, Office of Security Cooperation, Kabul, Afghanistan)

-4. June 2006–July 2009, Deputy Base Civil Engineer, Operations Flight Commander, 48th Civil Engineer Squadron, RAF Lakenheath, United Kingdom (September 2006–January 2007, Commander, 447th Expeditionary Civil Engineer Squadron, Sather Air Base, Iraq; November 2007–November 2008, Iraq Defense Affairs Program Manager, Multi-National Security Transition Command-Iraq (J7), Baghdad, Iraq)
+4. June 2006–July 2009, Deputy Base Civil Engineer, Operations Flight Commander, 48th Civil Engineer Squadron, RAF Lakenheath, United Kingdom (Deployed September 2006–January 2007, Commander, 447th Expeditionary Civil Engineer Squadron, Sather AB, Iraq; November 2007–November 2008, Iraq Defense Affairs Program Manager, Multi-National Security Transition Command-Iraq (J7), Baghdad, Iraq)

 5. July 2009–June 2010, Student, Air Command and Staff College, Maxwell AFB, Ala.

-6. June 2010–May 2012, Executive Officer, Deputy Chief of Energy Management Branch, Office of the Civil Engineer, Headquarters U.S. Air Force, the Pentagon, Arlington, Va.
+6. June 2010–May 2012, Executive Officer, Deputy Chief of Energy Management Branch, Office of the Civil Engineer, Headquarters U.S. Air Force, Arlington, Va.

 7. May 2012–May 2013, Commander, 379th Expeditionary Civil Engineer Squadron, Al Udeid AB, Qatar